Video Game: Mortal Kombat 3

 - Kitana shows up in Liu Kang's ending before she was made into a playable character in Ultimate.

-- Divergent Character Evolution: Played straight with the unmasked Sub-Zero and robot version of Smoke in the original MK3 and then subverted with the addition of their masked variants in Ultimate (as far as their character designs are concerned, especially considering that neither of them are canon).
+- Divergent Character Evolution: Played straight with the unmasked Sub-Zero and robot version of Smoke in the original MK3 and then subverted with the addition of their masked variants in Ultimate (as far as their character designs are concerned, since everyone have the same basic moves anyway and only differ in special moves and fatalities).

 - Double Unlock: One Kombat Kode simply prints "Hold Flipper Buttons During Casino Run" on the screen.
 Any normal player would be baffled as to what "Casino Run" is, but some people would figure out that it means "play the almost completely unrelated pinball game Jack*Bot and hold the flippers at the start of "Casino Run"... sometimes".